-Ao no Exorcist has been published in English by VIZ Media under the Shonen Jump Advanced imprint since April 5, 2011, in Italian by Panini Comics under the Planet Manga imprint since June 25, 2011; in French by Kazé since 2012; in Spanish by NORMA Editorial since 2013; and in Portugal by Devir since 2013 and in Polish by Waneko since September 2013.
+Ao no Exorcist has been published in English by VIZ Media under the Shonen Jump Advanced imprint since April 5, 2011, in Italian by Panini Comics under the Planet Manga imprint since June 25, 2011; in French by Kazé since 2012; in Spanish by NORMA Editorial since 2013; in Portuguese by Devir since 2013 and in Polish by Waneko since September 2013.

 How is this manga NOT on the top ten most popular mangas!
 Normally with mangas, I have a few negative comments to say about it, such as the character development or the lingering plots that never seem to end, but I have nothing bad to say about Ao no Exorcist.
 As the summary says, it's a story about demons and exorcists.
 Except, in this case, the main character, Rin, is both a demon AND an exorcist.
 And not just any demon, he's the son of satan.

 Rin has issues with his powers and keeping himself from being discovered by the other exorcists.
 The character development is what makes this story the most interesting!
 Even with only a few chapters out so far, you are wanting to read more about how the future will be for these teens that have gotten themselves into possibly more than they thought.